 Here are the three primary cons associated with cloud storage:

-- Cloud Security: This is an ever present concern in all aspects of technology.
+- Cloud Security: This is an ever-present concern in all aspects of technology.
 Many cloud providers will offer different levels of security with different prices.
-These options can include private VPN into the cloud, dedicated bare metal hardware and varied data encryption compliance.
-Each of these carries with them an additional cost, so carefully consider the correct mix of security for your data at each step as the data is move from on premise to the cloud storage.
+These options can include private VPN into the cloud, dedicated bare-metal hardware and varied data encryption compliance.
+Each of these carries with them an additional cost, so carefully consider the correct mix of security for your data at each step as the data is moved from on-premise to the cloud storage.

 Regardless of the pros and cons, cloud storage is a useful tool for architecting a robust data backup and disaster recovery environment.
 However, it’s important to consult with your system admin and/or with a consultant to make sure it’s the best option for your business.
 At STORServer, when we offer you storage and backup solutions, we make sure the disadvantages of the technology are dealt with and every advantage is maximized for your business.
 We can help you make the best decision for your current data infrastructure.
 Contact us today to learn more, or browse our appliance solutions to find out the backup solution that is right for your organization.